-According to Livius, In ancient Mesopotamian myth, it was believed that the gods created humankind to cultivate the soil and make sure that the gods – by means of sacrifice – would receive their meals.
+According to Livius, there is an ancient Mesopotamian myth.
+It was believed that the gods created humankind to cultivate the soil and make sure that the gods – by means of sacrifice – would receive their meals.
 However, the first people did not really understand how to perform the tasks they were supposed to perform, and therefore, the gods sent the Apkallū, the seven sages, as teachers.
 These creatures came to the human world from the sea.

 The first one of these was Uanna, or Oannes who had not only the body of a fish, but also the feet, arms, head, and voice of a man.
 He explained how to read and write and how to do mathematics, but also how to build cities and temples.
 He taught them how to make laws, draw borders, divide land, plant seeds, and harvest fruits.
 Uanna also explained to the first humans how the gods had created the world.

 There were other Apkallū.
 Each of them were associated with one of the cities of old, and they taught the people everything.